nicholascc/steem-state/README.md

 });
 ```

 If you run your code using `node index.js` you should get a terminal wher you can enter in text.
 Simply type in a message, press enter, and in a few moments your message will show up.
 Try running multiple instances at the same time to see that it is actually running on a blockchain.
+You can also look from steemd.com/@your_username_here (a Steem block explorer) to see your recent transactions.
+You should see a few transactions titled `custom_json` which have the json data of the transactions you created while testing the messaging app.

 ## Next

 Learn how to create a token using `steem-state`, read more about building decentralized apps using soft consensus, and read the documentation on the [wiki](https://github.com/nicholas-2/steem-state/wiki).